function-store/TD_NDI_NamedRouter/README.md

 **Web Interface Not Loading:**
 - Ensure web server is running: `python start_server.py`
 - Try local URL first: `http://localhost`
-- Check firewall settings for port 80
+- Check firewall settings for HTTP port (default: 80)
+- Look for errors in the server console

 **WebSocket Connection Failed:**
+1. **Check Server Console**: Look for `[TouchDesigner] Connected` message
+   - If missing: TouchDesigner isn't connecting to port 8081
+2. **Verify WebSocket DAT Settings**:
+   - Network Address: `localhost` (or server IP)
+   - Port: `8081` (must match `--td-port`)
+   - Active: ✓ checked
+3. **Check Browser Connection**:
+   - Open browser Developer Tools (F12) → Console
+   - Look for WebSocket connection messages
+   - Should connect to port 8080

+**Error Spam in TouchDesigner:**
+- If you see repeated "TouchDesigner not connected" errors:
+  - TouchDesigner hasn't connected to the bridge yet
-- Verify TouchDesigner component is active and properly loaded
+  - Verify WebSocket DAT port is `8081` not `8080`
+  - Restart the TouchDesigner project to reload Python scripts

+**Bridge Not Forwarding Messages:**
-- Check that server WebSocket port matches component configuration
+- Check server console for `[Browser→TD]` and `[TD→Browsers]` messages
+- If messages appear but don't forward, restart server
+- Ensure only ONE TouchDesigner instance is connected

 **Network Access Problems:**
-- Verify all devices are on same network
+- Verify all devices are on same network (for local access)
-- Check firewall allows ports 80 and 8080
+- Check firewall allows ports 80, 8080, and 8081
 - Try temporarily disabling firewall to test
+- For remote access, verify public IP/VPN connectivity

 **No Sources Showing:**
 - Check NDI sources are properly configured and broadcasting